 For the Topping:

-1 pound (16 ounces) strawberries, fresh (in summer) or frozen (in winter)
+- 2 cups sliced strawberries, fresh (in summer) or frozen (in winter, no sugar added)

-Preheat the oven to 375º F. Prepare crust: Place the pretzels in a resealable bag and crush them with a rolling pin.
-Make sure to crush the pretzels until they’re fairly fine, but still a little bit chunky.
+- Place the pretzels in a resealable bag and crush them with a rolling pin.
+Make sure to crush the pretzels until they’re still a little bit coarse.
 Pour into a large bowl.
 Stir in the brown sugar to coat the pretzels and then pour the melted butter over the top, making sure to mix well.

-Press the crust mixture into an ungreased 9×13 baking dish and bake for 8 to 10 minutes, or until it is lightly toasted and firm.
+- Press the crust mixture into a lightly greased 9×13 baking pan and bake for 8 to 10 minutes, or until it is lightly toasted and firm.
 Cool completely before adding the filling.
+This is very important!

-As the crust and filling are chilling, chop the strawberries into halves or quarters (unless you’re using pre-sliced frozen strawberries, in which case, you can simply add them directly to the dissolved gelatin.
+- As the crust and filling are chilling, slice strawberries (if you’re using pre-sliced frozen strawberries, simply add them directly to the dissolved gelatin.
 Just be sure they are not in sweetened liquid).

-For the Topping: Dissolve the strawberry gelatin in the boiling water.
-When dissolved, add the strawberries and coat completely in the liquid (note: if using frozen strawberries, reduce boiling water by 1/4 cup).
+- Dissolve the strawberry gelatin in the boiling water.
+When dissolved and it has reached room temperature, add the strawberries and coat completely in the liquid (note: if using frozen strawberries, reduce boiling water by 1/4 cup).
 Chill briefly for about 10 minutes until partially set but still runny.

-Once the crust and filling are chilled, pour the strawberry topping over the cream cheese mixture and refrigerate until completely set, about 2 hours, or overnight.
-Slice and serve!
+- Once the crust and filling are chilled, pour the strawberry topping over the cream cheese mixture and refrigerate until completely set, about 2 hours, or overnight.
+Slice into squares, garnish with sliced strawberries and mint sprigs, if desired and serve!
 Makes 12 servings.

 Note: Refrigerate any uneaten portion, however, this recipe does not keep for very long and should be consumed within 24 hours for best flavor.

-Do you serve this iconic dessert as a summer treat or at Christmastime?
+Do you serve this iconic dish as an Easter dessert, summer treat or Christmas delight?
 Tell us in the comments below!